NicolasPalomaresDS/CNN_Aedes_Mosquito_Classification/README.md

 *Aedes Mosquitos Dataset (Reduced) - Aedes aegypti (Linnaeus) and Aedes albopictus (Skuse)*

 Dataset reduced from original by *Pradeep Isawasan*: <br> https://www.kaggle.com/datasets/pradeepisawasan/aedes-mosquitos

+(You can download the dataset directly through the Notebook)